zfazek/tetris/README.md

 # tetris
-Tetris clone for the console and web
+Tetris clone for the console and the web

 [http://ongroa.com/tetris]